micromark/micromark-extension-gfm/readme.md

 *   [footnote](https://github.com/micromark/micromark-extension-gfm-footnote#syntax)
 *   [strikethrough](https://github.com/micromark/micromark-extension-gfm-strikethrough#syntax)
 *   [table](https://github.com/micromark/micromark-extension-gfm-table#syntax)
-*   tagfilter n/a
+*   tagfilter: n/a
 *   [tasklists](https://github.com/micromark/micromark-extension-gfm-task-list-item#syntax)

 ## Types

 This package is fully typed with [TypeScript][].
-It exports the additional types `Options` and `HtmlOptions`.
+It exports the additional types [`HtmlOptions`][api-html-options] and [`Options`][api-options].

 ## Compatibility

-This package is at least compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+As of now, that is Node.js 16+.
-It also works in Deno and modern browsers.
+Our projects sometimes work with older versions, but this is not guaranteed.

+These extensions work with `micromark` version 3+.

 ## Security

 This package is safe.
-Setting `htmlOptions.clobberPrefix = ''` is dangerous.
+Setting `clobberPrefix = ''` is dangerous, it opens you up to DOM clobbering.
+The `labelTagName` and `labelAttributes` options are unsafe when used with user content, they allow defining arbitrary HTML.

 ## Contribute